Submitting movies is done at the Submit Movie

 - Which emulator did you use?
 (Version number also required!)

 - Which emulator settings?
-Please list every individual emulation setting which you have modified.
+Please list every individual emulation setting which you have modified (does not apply to Dolphin users, see note below).

 - Which BIOS did you use?
 (Region and revision)